 ong-term services and supports (LTSS) enable more than 12 million people, including older adults and adults and children with intellectual and developmental disabilities (I/DD), physical disabilities, and mental health conditions, among other conditions, to meet their personal care needs and live with dignity and independence in a variety of community and institutional settings.
-With LTSS expenditures of more than \$140 billion annually, Medicaid is the single leading payer of these critical services.
+With LTSS expenditures of more than \$154 billion in 2016, Medicaid is the single leading payer of these critical services.
 The aging population's projected growth-18 percent by 2020 and doubling by 2060-will only increase demand for LTSS and in turn, put more pressure on Medicaid at both the federal and state levels.
 As a result of these demographic and fiscal challenges that make the status quo untenable, as well as federal policy and funding priorities, states are seeking to reform their Medicaid LTSS systems to both improve the quality of care for beneficiaries and contain program costs.

 There is no one way to implement LTSS, and the Medicaid program offers multiple approaches for designing person-centered services and opportunities for states to shape their strategies to address local needs and state-specific constraints.
-For states at an earlier stage of reform, the LTSS reform strategies adopted by state innovators offer important lessons.
-This toolkit highlights several strategies that states are using to deliver high-quality and high-value LTSS in two key areas: (1) rebalancing LTSS to increase the proportion of LTSS provided in community-based settings and (2) integrating LTSS with physical and behavioral health services through managed care.
+For states beginning to consider LTSS reform, the strategies already adopted by state innovators offer important lessons.
+This toolkit highlights several strategies that states are using to deliver high-quality and high-value LTSS in two key areas: (1) rebalancing LTSS to increase the proportion of LTSS provided in community-based settings and (2) integrating LTSS with physical and behavioral health services.
 The toolkit is intended to assist states in identifying concrete policy and programmatic strategies, operational steps, and available federal and state authorities in these LTSS reform areas, as well as the reasons why states have utilized different strategies and the challenges they have faced in designing and implementing these reforms.
-For each strategy identified within the rebalancing and integration sections, we provide: the impetus, a description, potential implementation mechanisms, results to date, and key lessons.
+For each strategy, we provide: the impetus, a description, potential implementation mechanisms, results to date, and key lessons.
 We also offer case studies to illustrate how states have implemented each strategy.
 The strategies can be mixed and matched, sequenced in different ways, and modified to accommodate state preferences.
 Reforming LTSS is a journey, with tangible and meaningful gains achieved along the way.